What can I do to protect my electronic information on an individual level?

-For example, interesting news has already emerged at the beginning of the 21st century of a sophisticated software technology being used by the Federal Bureau of Investigations (FBI) in the United States to monitor unencrypted or poorly encrypted emails received or sent from a particular server or email account.
+For example, interesting news had emerged at the beginning of the 21st century of a sophisticated software technology being used by the Federal Bureau of Investigations (FBI) in the United States to monitor unencrypted or poorly encrypted emails received or sent from a particular server or email account.
 Known as "Carnivore" or DCS1000, the Internet wiretap system would be installed at various ISP servers across the US and possibly abroad and is meant to be designed to help the FBI agents investigate certain people presumably involved in criminal activity.

 - And when sending email messages in a truly secure manner, try to use an anonymous or public Internet computer such as those available at Internet cafes or public libraries.
 Or use a number of the free email sending services online which guarantee anonymity.
-You should remember all the email messages you send to the world can contain more than just the basic visible header information such as BCC, CC, To, From, Reply-To and so on.
-Email messages may also include hidden information such as your current IP address which is considered a powerful means of identifying who you are and where you are located.
+You should remember all the email messages you send to the world contain more than just the basic visible header information such as BCC, CC, To, From, Reply-To and so on.
+Email messages may also include hidden information such as your current IP address, which is considered a powerful means of identifying who you are and where you are located.